xmruibi/SocialMusicSearch/README.md

 # SocialMusicSearch

 ### Brief Intro
 Although the text information retrieval is very mature in current world, the media files are still hard to be annotated and retrieved.
 The problem is media files are lacking of the sementic sentimental elements.
 Here, we come up with an innovative thinking on music search engine with live comments (bullet comments) techniques.
-The live comment is a kind of comment added on each frame of the media file.
+The idea of live comment is derives from Janpanses Video site - Niconico.com.
+Users can upload, view and share video clips.
+Unlike other video sharing sites, however, comments are overlaid directly onto the video, synced to a specific playback time.
+In this project, we use live comment is a kind of comment added on each frame of the music file.
 Those bullet comments releases user's sentimental infomation on a certain song or song's segment.
-According to these comment, we not only can set up profile on each song, but also on those song's specific segment.
+According to these comments, we not only can set up profile on each song, but also on those song's specific segment.

 ### Techniques
 #### Front End